Peter Peterka’s Global Six Sigma USA (6sigma.us and 6sigma.com) Exposed:

 A thousand reviews with no identifiable information accept a first name.

 Where did these reviews come from?
-Based on some of the comments they appear to have originated from their classroom-based classes (this of course is assuming that the reviews were not completely fabricated).
+Based on some of the comments they appear to have originated from their classroom-based classes.
 If you look at exactly how many “stars” were chosen, you may notice something very suspicious:

 This person chose 4.3 out of 5 stars.